theovassiliou/doctrans-framework/doc/adr/0008-example-simple-doctrans-implementations.md

 ## Context

-Within the framework a reference implementation is given.
-Examples demonstrate the usage of the framework.
-Both as a server and a client.
+Within the framework, a reference implementation for DTA servers is given.
+Examples demonstrate the usage of the framework, both as a server and a client.

-As we are also following the reverse-proxy approach for providing simultaneously GRPC and HTTP access to each service, example on how to implement this would be also beneficial
+As we are also following the reverse-proxy approach for providing simultaneous GRPC and HTTP access to each service, an example of how this is implemented effectively would also be beneficial.

 ## Decision